ryankaplan/woot-collaborative-editor/README.md

 This is a server and client for a real-time collaborative document editor.
 The implementation is as described in [this paper](https://hal.inria.fr/inria-00071240/).

-This is a toy and is not fully functional yet.
+This is a toy and is not fully functional yet (e.g. documents aren't persistently stored and all clients start out with an empty document).
 I wrote it with node and typescript, neither of which I have experience with.
 I don't recommend using any of this as production/example code :)

 Here's a gif of it in action: